 The program is committed to the concept of inclusive education for all children and collaborates with Enable, Inc.’s Early Intervention program to provide individual and group services on site for infants and toddlers with special needs.
-The program offers childcare services to children attending the Canton public school integrated preschool programs located at the same site thereby supporting regular consultation with specialists and special educators around the needs of shared children.
+When possible the program supports childcare services for children attending the Canton public school integrated preschool programs located at the same site thereby supporting regular consultation with specialists and special educators around the needs of shared children.

 The program utilizes the High Scope cognitively oriented curriculum and elements of the Montessori philosophy and follows the Massachusetts Department of Early Education and Care’s Preschool Frameworks.
 The daily curriculum is designed to meet children’s emotional, social, cognitive and physical needs.